USS Beltrami: Operation Nanook

 While at that base, the ship received orders to prepare for Operation Nanook—a project to set up a system of weather stations in the Arctic regions of the Western Hemisphere.
 She first made brief stops at Baltimore, Maryland, and Philadelphia, Pennsylvania, in mid-April, both to obtain cold weather gear and to receive equipment modifications for extended sub-zero operations.
 Beltrami then sailed to New York, embarking LCVPs and picket boats in early May, before moving on to Boston, Massachusetts, to load a detachment of US Marines.
 Beltrami sailed independently on 15 July, heading north toward the Strait of Belle Isle, Newfoundland.

 On 25 July, after passing through the Labrador Sea and the Davis Strait, Beltrami rendezvoused with the icebreaker Northwind in Lancaster Sound, well above the Arctic Circle.
 Two days later, the ships entered Dundas Harbor, Devon Island, to disembark the marine detachment.
 Upon entering the harbor, Northwind grounded on an uncharted pinnacle but was refloated about ten hours later without serious damage.
 Meanwhile, the marine detachment went ashore and set up a temporary camp at the base of an inactive glacier.

-Beltrami then proceeded to Thule, Greenland, where she joined the seaplane tender Norton Sound, net-laying ship Whitewood and sister ship Alcona in Task Force (TF) 68.
+Beltrami then proceeded to Thule, North Star Bay, Greenland, where she joined the seaplane tender Norton Sound, net-laying ship Whitewood and sister ship Alcona in Task Force (TF) 68.
 Her crew unloaded the cargo and heavy equipment needed to construct a weather station and an emergency airstrip, before the ship returned to Dundas Harbor on 20 August and reembarked the marines after their three-week field expedition.
-Returning to Thule on the 22d, she sailed for home two days later and arrived in Boston on 3 September.
+Returning to Thule on the 22nd, she sailed for home two days later and arrived in Boston on 3 September.